JosephBrendler/myUtilities/dev-sbc/crossbuild-tools/README.md

-    cb-setup -- create BOARD image if needed cb-mount -- attach a loop device to the BOARD image, and mount it on the TARGET cb-populate-target -- populate the target image with configuration needed for cross-building cb-chroot-target -- qemu-chroot into the target to enable native compiling (auto-runs finalize-chroot script) cb-mkimg (workflow) -- starting from the cb-mkenv cross-built environment image file, make a deployable image cb-populate-image -- add content to image so it can be deployed to a real system cb-chroot-target-image -- qemu-chroot into the target to enable additional native compiling (auto-runs finalize-chroot-for-image script) cb-mkdev (workflow) -- starting from the cb-mkimg deployable image, format an external block storage device and flash it with the contents of the deployable image cb-common-functions -- common functions sourced to include in other scripts
+    cb-setup -- create BOARD image if needed cb-mount -- attach a loop device to the BOARD image, and mount it on the TARGET cb-populate-target -- populate the target image with configuration needed for cross-building cb-chroot-env -- qemu-chroot into the target minimal environment, to enable native compiling (auto-runs finalize-chroot-env script) cb-mkimg (workflow) -- starting from the cb-mkenv cross-built environment image file, make a deployable image cb-populate-image -- add content to image so it can be deployed to a real system cb-chroot-img -- qemu-chroot into the target maturing image file, to enable native compiling (auto-runs finalize-chroot-img script) cb-mkupd (workflow) -- starting from the cb-mkimg deployable image, update cb-chroot-env -- qemu-chroot into the target mature to-be-updated image, to enable native compiling (auto-runs finalize-chroot-upd script) cb-mkdev (workflow) -- starting from the cb-mkimg/upd deployable image, format a physical block device and flash it with the contents of the deployable image cb-common-functions -- common functions sourced to include in other scripts
   Note:  crossbuild-tools programs employ functions (including command line argument processing)
       provided by dev-util/script_header_joetoo